udabasili/invoicify/README.md

 # Invoicify

 Invoicify is a sample CRMS for web developers.
-It can be used to handle invoices, project management amongst other things
+It can be used to handle invoices, and project management amongst other things

 ## Features